 A job change isn’t the only reason for list decay.
 Some people leave the labor force (retirement, disability, family care, education, etc.):

-Finally, and unfortunately, there’s also death — 8.4 per 1000 people in the US in 2016 according to World Bank collection of development indicators.
+Finally, and unfortunately, there’s also death — 8.4 per 1000 people in the US in 2016, according to the World Bank collection of development indicators.

 As a result of all these changes, this is what will be happening with the accuracy of any mega-list over time: